jcannon04/jcannon04.github.io/102/class05.md

 `h1` is a **selector** that choose the HTML element that is to be styled `{}` followed by curly braces that contain **declarations** `color: red;` a declaration.
 All declarations are made of **property** and **value** pairs seperated by a : followed by a ;

+## Things I Want To Know More About

+* CSS Grid and Flexbox
+* Psuedo Selector
+* Media Queries